henrikzwomp/SmfPhotoResizeMod/README.md

 include($sourcedir . '/SwebrickMod_AttachmentResizer.php');
 ```

-The code above will include the code that does the photo resizing, but for it to work we need to add new HTML elements to the Post page.
+The line above will include the code that does the photo resizing, but for it to work we need to add new HTML elements to the Post page.

-In the folder for the theme you want to add this modifcation on, open up the file named *Post.template.php*.
+In the folder for the theme where you want to add this modifcation, open up the file named *Post.template.php*.
 If it doesn't exists, then you'll need to modify the default theme instead.

 At a suitable place within the Form-tags add the following code.